 You can inspect the XMP meta tags using Photoshop (File > File Info > Raw Data) or using one of the EXIF editors out there, such as EXIF Pilot.

 XMP works great if you can make sure it is correctly formatted and doesn't get lost on the way during photo edits or color correction.
-However, if your partial panorama misses the meta data, it's not trivial to add it manually.
+If your partial panorama doesn't include the metadata, it's not trivial to add it manually.
 No worries though - you can also fix the image in the Kuula editor.

 Manual panorama adjustment